-To align with the principle of social efficiency, such that the different risks are borne by those able or willing to do so at lower cost, new arrangements should be designed to make consumers or/and governments bearing part of the risks.
+To align with the principle of social efficiency - such that the different risks are borne by those able or willing to do so at lower cost-, new arrangements should be designed to make consumers or/and government to bear part of the risks.
 Coming from this perspective, we introduce a number of critical issues that stem out of a comparative analysis of the different arrangements proposed.

-Towards long-term cost-reflective risk-sharing arrangements
+• Toward long-term cost-reflective risk-sharing arrangements

 In order to reach supply adequacy and lower emissions, the new arrangements aim to replace the revenues which currently accrue through short-term marginal prices by stable revenues aligned to the technologies' long-run marginal costs.
-There are two intertwined aspects in these new arrangements; first the modes of risk/cost sharing between generators, consumers and government and second, the credibility of these arrangements.
+Two intertwined aspects in these new arrangements are important to take into account: first the modes of risk/cost sharing between generators, consumers and government and second, the credibility of these arrangements.